Homy-Xu/awesome-agent-memory/README.md

 A curated taxonomy of **agent memory systems**, organized along four axes: (1) memory system architectures — from flat sequential context, to structural topological graphs/trees, to multi-paradigm hybrid containers; (2) reference baselines for comparison; (3) benchmarks for evaluation; and (4) surveys on agent memory.

+## 📣 Get Involved

+- 📊 **Looking for a testbed to evaluate agent memory systems?** See our companion repo [OpenDataBox/MemoryData](https://github.com/OpenDataBox/MemoryData) — an integrated platform of memory systems and datasets.
+- 📌 **Missing a paper, method, or benchmark?** [Open an issue](https://github.com/OpenDataBox/awesome-agent-memory/issues/new) to request it.
+- 🤝 **Want to contribute directly?** [Submit a Pull Request](https://github.com/OpenDataBox/awesome-agent-memory/compare) — community PRs are warmly welcomed!

 ![](AgentMemory.png)

 ## Table of Contents